PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 kubectl logs zk-0 --tail 20
 ```

-You can view application logs written to standard out or standard error using `kubectl logs` and from the Kubernetes Dashboard.
+You can view application logs written to standard out or standard error using `kubectl logs` and from the PlaidCloud Dashboard.

 ```
 2016-12-06 19:34:16,236 [myid:1] - INFO  [NIOServerCxn.Factory:0.0.0.0/0.0.0.0:2181:NIOServerCnxn@827] - Processing ruok command from /127.0.0.1:52740